Want to know more? — Subscribe

 The Capabilities of Predictive Analytics During the COVID-19 Pandemic

-The technology helps monitor patient populations, digital healthcare trends, and ventilator and ICU needs, detect drug and equipment shortages in times of uncertainty and point these problems to healthcare professionals.
+The technology helps monitor patient populations, digital health trends, and ventilator and ICU needs, detect drug and equipment shortages in times of uncertainty, and point these problems to healthcare professionals.
 Besides, predictive analytics applies external data — like weather conditions — in the analysis.
-Empowered with GPS, the software serves as the must-have optimization system for crisis management.
+Empowered with GPS, the software is the must-have crisis management optimization system.

 5. Cloud Migration

-Cloud migration in healthcare is now in full swing and will see significant growth in the future.
-MarketsandMarkets states that the global healthcare cloud computing market is projected to reach $89.4 billion by 2027, from an estimated $39.4 billion in 2022 at a CAGR of 17.8% during the forecast period.
+Cloud migration in healthcare is in full swing and will experience significant growth in the future.
+Globe Newswire states that the global healthcare cloud computing market is projected to reach $206.08 billion by 2032, with a CAGR of 17.9% during the forecast period.

 It solves many major challenges in service delivery, including record management, remote care, and reaching low-income patients.
 Providers worldwide use the cloud to efficiently manage emails and electronic medical records (EMRs) and make real-time data available to healthcare professionals.